Late-boomer/stream-engine-docs/docs/index.md

 All the data that is received and processed are written into internal buffers used for the callbacks.
-In some circumstances, for example during initialization, you might want to discard any data that has been buffered but not processed, without having to destroy/recreate the device, and without having to implement the filtering out of unwanted data. tobii_clear_callback_buffers will clear all buffered data, and only data arriving *after* the call to tobii_clear_callback_buffers will be forwarded to callbacks.
+In some circumstances, for example during initialization, you might want to discard any data that has been buffered but not processed, without having to destroy/recreate the device, and without having to implement the filtering out of unwanted data. tobii_device_clear_callback_buffers will clear all buffered data, and only data arriving *after* the call to tobii_device_clear_callback_buffers will be forwarded to callbacks.

 *device* must be a pointer to a valid tobii_device_t instance as created by calling tobii_device_create or tobii_device_create_ex.